 This bit determines whether the J1850 bus will be driven by the analog physical interface's final drive stage.
 The programmer can use this bit to reset the BDLC state machine to a known state after the off-chip analog transceiver is placed in loopback mode.
 When the user clears ALOOP, to indicate that the off-chip analog transceiver is no longer in loopback mode, the BDLC waits for an EOF symbol before attempting to transmit.
-Most transceivers have the ALOOP feature available.

 - 1 = Input to the analog physical interface's final drive stage is looped back to the BDLC receiver.
 The J1850 bus is not driven. - 0 = The J1850 bus will be driven by the BDLC.
-After the bit is cleared, the BDLC requires the bus to be idle for a minimum of end-of-frame symbol time ( $t{TRV4}$ ) before message reception or a minimum of inter-frame symbol time ( $t{TRV6}$ ) before message transmission.
-(See 21.15 BDLC Receiver VPW Symbol Timings.)
+After the bit is cleared, the BDLC requires the bus to be idle for a minimum of end-of-frame symbol time (t{TRV4}) before message reception or a minimum of inter-frame symbol time (t{TRV6}) before message transmission.
+(See 21.16 BDLC Receiver VPW Symbol Timings.)